Dūš dīdam ke malā'ek dar-e mey-xāne zadand

 Dūš dīdam ke malā'ek dar-e meyxāne zadand is a ghazal by the 14th-century Persian poet Hafez of Shiraz.
 The poem is no. 184 in the edition of Hafez's works by Muhammad Qazvini and Qasem Ghani (1941), and 179 in the edition of Parviz Natel-Khānlari (2nd ed.
 1983).
 It was made famous in English by a well-known translation by Gertrude Bell (1897): "Last night I dreamed that angels stood without / The tavern door and knocked".

 In this clearly Sufic poem, Hafez describes a vision when he felt he was being given wine by angels.
 He expresses astonishment that he, despite his lowly status, should be given this privilege.
 In the second half of the poem he expresses his gratitude to God and makes a reference to the doctrine that total surrender to Love is the surest way to achieve knowledge of the Divine.

 The interpretation of the part played by the angels in this poem and their role in the creation of Adam has been much debated by Hafez scholars.

 The poem

 The text below is that of the edition of Muhammad Qazvini and Qasem Ghani (1941) (but Parviz Natel-Khanlari's edition has the same order of verses).
-In the transcription, "x" represents the sound kh (خ) as in Khayyam, the letters gheyn (غ) and qāf (ق) are both written as "q ", and the sign " ' " represents a glottal stop.
+In the transcription, "x" represents the sound kh as in Khayyam, the letters gheyn and qāf are both written as "q ", and the sign " ' " represents a glottal stop.
 "Overlong" syllables, that is, syllables which can take the place of a long plus a short syllable in the metre, are underlined.

 For various recitations of the poem, see below.